Connect with us

 After that, I want to see if the program is being elevated beyond its traditional program composite rankings?
 We know what these programs have done historically, so how much are these teams improving beyond their typical standing.
 I measured them against their program composite ranking for that and you can see that in the “Gain” column at the far right.

 As the national poster child of not using the transfer portal, I also put Clemson down at the bottom as a control.
-They have declined on the field in recent years, but as you can see, they are still performing at a higher level than their program composite ranking by just developing high school talent.
+They have declined on the field in recent years, but as you can see, they were still performing at a higher level than their program composite ranking by just developing high school talent.